Rajpratik71/Mininet-wiki/Mininet-api-documentation.md

     IP(self, intf=None) unbound mininet.node.Host method
             Return IP address of a node or specific interface.</verbatim>

-You may also wish to generate HTML (and PDF) documentation using =doxypy=:
+You may also wish to generate HTML (and PDF) documentation using `doxypy`:

     sudo apt-get install doxypy
     cd ~/mininet